SynBioDex/pySBOL/docs/sbol_examples.rst

 Sequence Assembly
 -------------------------------

 A **complete design** adds explicit sequence information to the components in a **template design** or **abstraction hierarchy**.
 In order to complete a design, `Sequence` objects must first be created and associated with the promoter, CDS, RBS, terminator subcomponents.
-In contrast to the `ComponentDefinition.assemble() <https://pysbol2.readthedocs.io/en/latest/API.html#sbol.pySBOL.ComponentDefinition.assemble>`_ method, which assembles a template design, the `Sequence.compile` method recursively generates the complete sequence of a hierarchical design from the sequence of its subcomponents.
-Compiling a DNA sequence is analogous to a programmer compiling their code. *In order to compile a `Sequence`, you must first assemble a template design from `ComponentDefinitions`, as described in the previous section.*
+In contrast to the `ComponentDefinition.assemble() <https://pysbol2.readthedocs.io/en/latest/API.html#sbol.pySBOL.ComponentDefinition.assemble>`_ method, which assembles a template design, the `ComponentDefinition.compile` method recursively generates the complete sequence of a hierarchical design from the sequence of its subcomponents.
+Compiling a DNA sequence is analogous to a programmer compiling their code. *In order to `compile` a `ComponentDefinition`, you must first assemble a template design from `ComponentDefinitions`, as described in the previous section.*

 .. code:: python

-    gene_seq = Sequence('gene_seq')
+    target_sequence = gene.compile()
-    gene_seq.sequences.set(gene_seq.identity)
-    gene_seq.compile()
-    print (gene_seq.elements)
 .. end

+The `compile` method returns the target sequence as a string.
+In addition, it creates a new `Sequence` object and assigns the target sequence to its `elements` property

 --------------------------------------------------------------
 Iterating through a Primary Sequence of Components
 --------------------------------------------------------------